This post contains affiliate links. Please read our disclosure policy.

 What is picanha steak?

+The picanha steak is a cut popular in Brazil.
+If you’ve been to a Brazilian BBQ restaurant, you may have seen it grilled on long metal skewers.
 The picanha is cut from the rump with a thick fat layer across the top.
 That fat layer will be important in the cooking process, so don’t trim it off!

+We decided to honor that here and couldn’t be happier with the result.
 Cooking the steak with salt alone makes it perfect for spicy sides.
-Of course, if you prefer some fancy garnishings, you can always try this garlic butter ribeye or reverse seared t-bone.
+Of course, if you prefer some fancy garnishings, you can always try this cast iron ribeye or reverse seared t-bone.

 To keep with the Brazilian theme, try a bean stew made with pinto or black beans.
 For a Brazilian bean flavor, choose a recipe with onions, garlic, chilies, and cumin, or adapt one you know and love similar to these dutch oven baked beans.